How to Plant Trees Without Risking Damage to Your Home

 Know the Root Types

 Tree roots can either grow deep into the earth or grow wide and shallow.
 The former is ideal, as it can be very sturdy in the face of high winds.
-While these tree species grow slowly, they produce tougher wood.
+While these species grow slowly, they produce tougher wood.
 On the other hand, trees like silver maple and willow have shallow roots that grow outward.
 These trees tend to have brittle wood and can be easily uprooted in a storm.
 The outward growth pattern can also damage nearby concrete hardscaping.

 Keep Trees With High Water Requirements at a Safe Distance

 Generally, it’s not a good idea to keep elm, willow and cottonwood in the yard.
-If you must have these trees in your yard, you should know that they require a lot of water, and therefore may deprive surrounding plants of moisture.
+If you must have these in your yard, you should know that they require a lot of water, and therefore may deprive surrounding plants of moisture.
 These trees should be planted away from the house at least 1-1/4 times the average mature height.
 Keeping such trees with easily breakable branches also reduces the chances of your roofing getting scratched or poked.

 Know Your Property’s Layout

 Your home has various buried components such as drains, the basement and the foundation, which may get damaged from tree roots as they grow.
 Therefore, trees must be kept at a safe distance to avoid such problems.
 Use root barriers to control and direct root growth.
 Also, mind neighboring properties.
 The tree roots could grow into your neighbor’s yard, or the leaves could fall onto their roof and gutters.
-Avoid situations that could lead to disputes by carefully planning where you plant your trees.
+Avoid situations that could lead to disputes by carefully planning where you plant your foliage.